-Yoon Soo Park is Associate Professor in the Department of Medical Education.
+Yoon Soo Park is the Ilene B. Harris Endowed Professor and Head of the Department of Medical Education.
 He holds a Ph.D. in Measurement, Evaluation, and Statistics from Columbia University.
 Park’s experiences include both academic and industry settings, with research interests and experiences across multiple disciplines in psychometrics, biostatistics, educational psychology, and medicine.

 Park’s research agendas have focused on psychometric methods, focusing on statistical modeling of educational and psychological processes using latent class models and item response theory models.
 He has also actively engaged in interdisciplinary research in the social sciences, collaborating with diverse researchers and practitioners across disciplines.
 His work in the health professions education has advanced the preparation of learners in clinical reasoning and measurement of competencies through validity studies.
 His psychometric research has contributed to methods that reduce statistical error for complex data structures.